MrKkyle/React-Project/README.md

-# React-app
+# React-Project Motivation
+I felt the need to broaden my front-end skills besides HTML/CSS, and react was the recommended choice.
-This text document will outline all of the components and workings of the project that I have made using react.js The project is based off the game Tower of Fantasy, you can view the official website _https://www.toweroffantasy-global.com/home.html_.
+The project is based off the game Tower of Fantasy, you can view the official website _https://www.toweroffantasy-global.com/home.html_.

-Website description:
+# Main Features
 - _The information and pictures displayed on the website are all original works of Tower of Fantasy._
 - The website uses a simple ajax request to a PHP file to detect if the user has logged in.
 - Once logged in, a simple message will be displayed to confirm that the user has been logged in.